 “I never had a sense that the ability to win came from me,” wrote artist Patti Smith in her memoir, Woolgathering.
 “I always felt it was in the object itself.
 Some piece of magic that was animated through my touch.”
-Smith imagined igniting latent power in her beloved marble collections, but only when she touched them.1
+Smith imagined igniting latent power in her beloved marble collections, but only when she touched them.

 At night, I’d pour my booty upon my bed and wipe them with a chamois.
 I’d arrange them by color, by order of merit, and they’d rearrange themselves—small glowing planets each with its own history, its own will of gold.

 The first time I held my daughter, my hands were woefully inadequate.
 I felt a compulsion to lick her.
 (Although kissing sufficed.)
 To touch her with some warm, wet stimulating brilliance, the kind she had been used to before she came into the cold air.
-To enclose her the way I had done.
+To enclose her again.

 I’ll never forget reading Walt Whitman’s epic poem “Song of Myself” and his lines of rapture, held captive by joy:1

 I mind how we lay in June, such a transparent summer

 You settled your head athwart my hips and gently turned upon me,

 And parted the shirt from my bosom-bone, and plunged

 your tongue to my barestript heart, And reached till you felt my beard, and reached till you